“The external deserts in the world are growing, because the internal deserts have become so vast.”

 If you relish the idea of exploring further, in company with others, the “ecology” by which Christian faith and spirituality join with an environmental consciousness, consider participating in our program on Contemplation and Care for Creation.
 Our ecumenical program welcomes and encourages participation from persons of all parts of the Christian family.
 This highly unusual program offers participants a combined exposure to the theology and the spirituality of creation care and its social implications.

 The Program Schedule

 Throughout the program, participants will encounter the sacred in nature, interpret that experience, and reflect on its implications for their own lives and how to share with others practical measures of earth care.
 The retreat will focus on an introduction to the contemplation of nature based on classic monastic spiritual formation, the integral relation of creation to fundamental tenets of the Christian faith, and implications of these for they way society functions.
 The first practicum will involve spending one hour per week outside contemplating nature utilizing the Center’s program, Living in an Icon, Alive in the World, applying each week’s lesson to everyday life with occasional virtual meetings to share experiences.
-For the second practicum each participant will design and implement a small project of their choosing that integrates spirituality and/or ecotheology with environmental action.
+For the second practicum each participant will implement a small project of their choosing that applies what they have learned during the residency.

 Who should consider enrolling?
 This program is best suited for persons answering to one or more of these descriptions:

 By the end of the program participants can expect to have: